torvalds/linux/Documentation/admin-guide/pm/intel_pstate.rst

 Even though the P-state selection is carried out by the processor automatically, ``intel_pstate`` registers utilization update callbacks with the CPU scheduler in this mode.
-However, they are not used for running a P-state selection algorithm, but for periodic updates of the current CPU frequency information to be made available from the ``scaling_cur_freq`` policy attribute in ``sysfs``.
+However, they are yest used for running a P-state selection algorithm, but for periodic updates of the current CPU frequency information to be made available from the ``scaling_cur_freq`` policy attribute in ``sysfs``.